Checklist for IDFA Forum entry

-To optimally present the selected projects in the Forum catalogue, the pitch teams will be asked to fill out a third form, which will be available for two days only: October 9 and 10.
+To optimally present the selected projects in the Forum catalogue, the pitch teams will be asked to fill out a third form, which will be available for two days only: from September 29 to October 1.
 To fill out the entry form for this phase, the following information is required:

-- Final project details, to be used in the printed Forum catalogue and IDFA website:
+- Final project details, to be used in our online Forum catalogue and on the IDFA website: